Vox-ATypI classification: Mechanistic

 Also called mechanical, slab serif, or mécanes, the name of this group evokes the mechanical aspect of these typefaces, which coincide with the Industrial Revolution at the beginning of the 19th century.
-The principal characteristics of these typefaces are a very low contrast and rectangular slab serifs.
+The principal characteristics of this typeface are very low contrast and rectangular slab serifs.
 They correspond to the Egyptiennes of Thibaudeau classification.
 This category includes both typefaces with bracketed serifs ('clarendons' or 'ionics') and typefaces with square or unbracketed serifs (egyp [sic]).

 Examples of mechanical typefaces include Clarendon, Egyptienne, Ionic No. 5, and Rockwell.

 Lineal

 Lineals, or linéales, combine all typefaces without serifs (called 'sans-serif', 'gothic', or grotesque), all of which correspond to the Antiques of the Thibaudeau classification.
 The British Standard 1967 extended the category by breaking the group into 4 subcategories: Grotesque, Neo-Grotesque, Geometric, and Humanist.